 At Menges Law Firm, our attorneys have over 50 years of combined experience providing mesothelioma victims throughout the United States the legal help they need to pursue financial compensation from those responsible for the exposure that led to the disease.
 Whether the offending company is still in business, Menges Law Firm can help you fight for your rights and seek the mesothelioma compensation you deserve.

 Asbestos is a naturally occurring substance used to make clothing and textiles and used in the construction industry.
 Many industrial and manufacturing companies used asbestos to insulate pipes and buildings, and it was widely considered a wise choice due to its fire-resistant nature.
 Throughout the years, asbestos was used in more and more industries — until companies began to realize that it was making people exposed to it sick.

 Workers in a number of industries were knowingly or inadvertently exposed to asbestos, resulting in complications, including mesothelioma.
 Some of the industries with the highest prevalence include:

 - Pipe workers

 - Auto mechanics

 - Military veterans

 How Are Asbestos And Mesothelioma Related?

 Because of the delay in symptoms, those who have worked in specific industries should watch for symptoms and immediately seek treatment when they occur.
-If you or a loved one is a mesothelioma victim, hiring a lawyer is an essential step in seeking a full and fair financial settlement for your injuries.
-Contact Menges Law Firm at 800-559-4204 today to schedule your free consultation.
+If you or a loved one is a mesothelioma victim, hiring a lawyer is essential in seeking a full and fair financial settlement for your injuries.
+Contact Menges Law Firm at 618-424-4450 today to schedule your free consultation.